CodiePP/elykseer-base/README.md

 ## C++ native code

 We are migrating the code to C++.
+Some external utilities are require to be installed in the directory 'ext/'.

-For this we use [Gitalk](https://github.com/CodiePP/gitalk) to extract code from the literate source files.
+* [Gitalk](https://github.com/CodiePP/gitalk.git) to extract code from the literate source files.
+* [SizeBounded](https://github.com/CodiePP/sizebounded.git) provides secure buffers bounded by their size

 ```
 cd cpp